gyftdresaw/simulation_framework/README.md

 cell_data = sim.simulate(t)
 ```

 `cell_data` is a list of species time evolution data for each cell.
 Specifically `cell_data[cell_id]` is a numpy array of dimension (len(t) x num_species) in which rows correspond to the state of each species in that cell's internal model at each time in `t`.
-Plotting this time evolution is easy:
+Plotting this time evolution data is easy:

 ```Python
 import matplotlib.pyplot as plt